shchao53/sk_public/README.md

 # The model
 From the time series data, I generated N features, which includes day of week, week of month, prior-day price, etc. I also introduced external signals like holiday information and local weather.
 I then trained three linear regression models separately for three hubs.
+It turned out that weather was not an important factor in the model, because during the summer it's almost sunny everyday in LA.
+The most important features were day of week is friday, prior-day price, and features related to holidays.
+The feature importance differed slightly between three models.

+A 7-day forecast can then be made using the model.

 <img src="https://raw.githubusercontent.com/shchao53/sk_public/master/image/forecasting.png" width="600" align="middle">